8 Years Later

 My Everstone Pebble Epoxy Flooring installer insists that this type of surface is more forgiving when it comes to cracks and settling of the foundation underneath than traditional surfaces such as concrete.
 These pictures might suggest otherwise.
 My pebble stone surface has split and cracked.
 Unlike a concrete driveway, the cosmetic appearance looks extremely conspicuous and this is not something I could easily fix with my own Concrete Crack Repair product.

-Before you pay Good Money on Pebble Epoxy Flooring Repairs
+Before you pay Good Money on Pebble Tile Flooring Repairs